 Once you’ve placed your order

 You’ll get a dedicated order manager.
-They’ll call you within two working days to welcome you, check your order details and explain the next steps.
+They’ll call you within five working days to welcome you, check your order details and explain the next steps.

 Together, you’ll arrange a date for your site survey – within 48 hours, if that suits you.
 After your survey, you’ll move into the planning stage.